 The 1960s saw famous celebrities like Mickey Rooney and Betty Grable at the Cockatoo.
 It also garnered attention from John F. Kennedy, Richard Nixon, and Marilyn Monroe.
 It was a meeting place for many in the community.
 It also left indelible impressions on those from outside the area.
 The Cockatoo was also a known hub for horse racing insiders, gamblers, city officials, and defense contractors.
 It was very much a success while under Lococo control.

 Over the years, authorities spent considerable attention on Andy Lococo’s activities.
 Finally, the law caught up with him.
 In June of 1969, Lococo was convicted of perjury (United States v.
 Andrew J. Lococo, 450 F.2d 1196 (9th Cir.
 1972).
 The charge was related to the question of whether he had a phone call with convicted bookmaker, Ray Mirr.
-Though he was given five years in prison, Lococo had his sentence reduced to six-months jail time and a $2,000 fine.
+The judge sentenced Lococo to five years probation on the condition he sevrve six-months jail time.
+He was also fined $2,000 plus legal fees.
 He passed away in 1973 of a stroke, at the age of 55.

 After his death, the Cockatoo Inn changed hands a number of times.
 It struggled with socioeconomic changes happening throughout the country.
 As corporations consolidated power through the 1980s and 1990s, independent, mid-century hotels like the Cockatoo faded from the American landscape.